BabyYod4/lypp/README.md

 ## How it realy works:
 In reality LY++ is nothing more than a glorified C++ 'pre-parser' meaning it will translate all of the source code into a single c++ (or multiple if requested) file which can be compiled easily with almost every generic `g++` compiler (see image below).
 ![explain](https://user-images.githubusercontent.com/59289792/74106411-26a0ab80-4b67-11ea-9617-dfb15eb73299.png)

+The reason i have chosen C++ as a base, is because i have the most expecrience in it (compared to other languages) and i believe that it can be considered the 'Swiss Army Knife of Programming'.
+Another reason it that its one of the few languages i know that allowed for manual memory allocation, which means i could easily simulate a language that uses a garbage collector, but would never be able to simulate C++ in a language that has a garbage collector. (aka C++ can simulate [Java, etc] but [Java,etc] can never simulate C++.
+Ofcourse i could also use `C` as a base but trying to simulate Objected Oriented code in it is a real eye sore, and believe it or not i have a social life with family and friends ;D. I'd rather not walk that razor blade.

 ## Quircks and Limitations